tymiles003/node-tts-player/README.md

 Setup
 -----

-Create a watson Text to Speech instance in [Bluemix](http://bluemix.net/), bind it to a server, view the server's dashboard, and click "View Credentials" on your TTS service.
+Create a watson Text to Speech instance in [Bluemix](http://bluemix.net/) and bind it to a server.
+Go to the server's overview page, find your instance, and click "Show Credentials".
 Copy the username and password to `config.js`